The Skill Of Negotiating 14/09/2014

 • The understanding of the word negotiation isn’t there.

 For many people, negotiation is a process of painful tactics of stalling and overcoming….. or better yet, its a give and take mostly involving the surrender of price and terms.

-But I like how Grant CARDONE explains the word negotiation: “Negotiate” comes from the Latin negotiatus, which is the past participle of negotiari, and means to carry on business.
+But I like how the entrepreneur explains the word negotiation: “Negotiate” comes from the Latin negotiatus, which is the past participle of negotiari, and means to carry on business.
 This original meaning is critical to understand because the goal of negotiating is to continue doing business by conferring with another to arrive at an agreement.”

 Therefore its critical to first make a conscious decision if you want to continue dealings with the party you are about to enter into negotiations with, and for how long?

 This is before you can even calculate what is in it for you.